 1. Progress-based Roadmaps

-Progress-based product roadmaps will typically divide tasks into lanes (columns on a Kanban board) representing the achieved progress, e.g., to-do, in-progress, blocked, completed.
+Progress-based product roadmaps will typically divide tasks into lanes (columns on a Kanban board) representing the achieved progress, e.g., to-do, in-progress, blocked, and completed.

 Progress-based product roadmaps are commonly used in Agile development as they are not defined by deadlines and dates.
 These roadmaps offer teams more flexibility and autonomy because they are more concerned with overall progress than meeting deadlines.